Yahia-Borham/Recipe-Sharing-Platform/README.md

 JWT_SCRET=always_stay_horny
 EXPIRATION_DATE=90d
 ```
+Note: Change the DATABASE and DATABASECONNECTION depending on your database
 ## 📘 Postman API Documentation

 You can explore and test all API endpoints using the following Postman collections: